dhicks/PathfinderTo5e/index.md

 # Class Notes #

 ## Warlocks ##
-Until the Artificer class was published in the *Eberron* setting books, the Warlock was the most complex class in 5e.
+Until the Artificer class was published in the *Eberron* setting books (and again in TC), the Warlock was the most complex class in 5e.
 Maybe this means it feels the most like a 3P class?

 - Major choices are
 	- Patron: 3 options in PHB, and many more in supplements